 - Apply information assurance techniques such as testing, validation, verification, and certification within given information security evaluation contexts

 In past projects, students have had the opportunity to

 - Compare accounting systems for effectiveness and efficiency

-- Design a system that meets needs within a budget
+- Design a cyber accounting information system that meets needs within a budget

-- Assess the effectiveness of AIS to detect fraud using ACL
+- Assess the effectiveness of AIS to detect fraud using ACL, IDEA, and Tableau

 - Develop cyber accounting initiatives

 - Apply cyber accounting risk management in an accounting environment

 - Conduct an information risk assessment report